aelidrys/Machine-Learning/LinearRegression/README.md

 <img src="https://miro.medium.com/v2/resize:fit:1400/0*St4CVriw9ZsS3FJR.png" width="800">

-##### allmost of the time we can't get a line that holds all points of the data set. for this we define a error function or cost function that count the average error value for this line, the error is the difference between the real house price and the predicted house price
+##### allmost of the time we can't get a line that holds all points of the data set. for this we define a error function or cost function that count the average value of error for this line, the error is the difference between the real house price and the predicted house price

 <img src="https://miro.medium.com/v2/resize:fit:1400/1*jmd_lPcwkZ6QByMfv2itXg.png" width="800">